hsf-training/hsf-training-cicd-github/_episodes/07-hello-world-ci.md

 ## Pull Request

-Lastly, we'll open up a pull request for this branch, since we plan to merge this back into master when we're happy with the first iteration of the Actions.
+Lastly, we'll open up a pull request for this branch, since we plan to merge this back into main when we're happy with the first iteration of the Actions.

 ### Work In Progress?